In this post I talk about what to consider when choosing your email marketing design.

 3. Professional Email Design

-Are you like one of the brands above, or should you use professional email design?
+Are you like one of the brands above, or should you pull out all the design stops?

 Ultimately, it comes down to a branding decision.
 What are you trying to convey?
 How can you best communicate that through a combination of copy and design?